jgera/clonedetection2k13/trunk/readme.txt

 7. Run the RMI interface compiler on your implementation class:
 Type the command
 	"rmic txtPrintImpl"
-to create the stub used by RMI
+to create the stub used by the RMI Server

 8. Start the RMI registry: type in the same directory "start rmiregistry"